webspam/hdtSMP64/README.md

 + Several options, including shape and collision definitions on bones, exist but don't seem to do anything.
 + Sphere-triangle collision check without penetration defined is obviously wrong, but fixing the test doesn't improve things.
 Needs further investigation.
++ Several issues have a real root cause of the same prefix being created for different armors.
+The workarounds I've added are generally good defensive programming, but the actual prefix collision issue still remains.
++ Probably any open bug listed on Nexus that isn't resolved in changes, above.
+This list only contains issues I have personally verified.

 ## Build Instructions